Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

 As $\mu_{0} H_{\rm ext}$ increases to 100, 200, and 300 mT, the dip frequency shifts upward.
-The blue shift of the chiral resonant photon corresponds to anti-crossing due to the generation of MChPs by applying $\mu_{0} H_{\rm ext}$.
+The blue shift of the chiral resonance corresponds to the initial stage of anti-crossing of MChPs generated by applied $\mu_{0} H_{\rm ext}$.
 Moreover, the dip of the $T^{+}$ spectrum (red) becomes shallower than that of the $T^{-}$ spectrum (blue).
-The difference between $T^{+}$ and $T^{-}$ corresponds to the synthetically moving effects of MChPs in the MCh metamolecule with broken space-inversion and time-reversal symmetries simultaneously.
+The difference between $T^{+}$ and $T^{-}$ corresponds to nonreciprocity due to the synthetic motion of MChPs in the MCh metamolecule with simultaneously broken space-inversion and time-reversal symmetries.

-At $\mu_{0} H_{\rm ext} =$ 300 mT, small dips appear below the chiral resonant photon mode A as typically indicated by a black triangle on the $T^{-}$ spectrum.
+At $\mu_{0} H_{\rm ext} =$ 300 mT, small dips appear below the chiral resonance A as typically indicated by a black triangle on the $T^{-}$ spectrum.
 With a further increase in $\mu_{0} H_{\rm ext}$ to 350 mT, the small dips shift to higher frequencies.
 In addition, another small dip appears at 8.6 GHz as indicated by a white triangle on the $T^{+}$ spectrum.
-These small dips shift to higher frequencies continuously as $\mu_{0} H_{\rm ext}$ increases, demonstrating that these dips are relevant to ferromagnetic resonance (FMR), i.e., magnons, in the YIG magnetic meta-atom.
-Numerical calculation using COMSOL indicates that these FMR-featured dips are assigned to other polariton modes, in which Mie-resonance modes \cite{BH} in YIG meta-atom on FMR are coupled to chiral resonant photon, referred to as Mie-coupled MChPs (MC-MChPs).
-A large variation in magnetic permeability at the FMR frequency results in multiple Mie-resonance modes at different frequencies, leading to split of MC-MChPs as indicated by black and white triangles in Fig. \ref{fig:s21s12}(a).
-See Fig. S1 and Movie S1 in the Supplemental Material \cite{SM} in more detail.
+These small dips shift to higher frequencies continuously as $\mu_{0} H_{\rm ext}$ increases, demonstrating that they are relevant to ferromagnetic resonance (FMR), i.e., magnons, in the YIG magnetic meta-atom.
+Numerical calculation using COMSOL indicates that these FMR-featured dips are assigned to other polariton modes, in which Mie-resonance \cite{BH} in YIG meta-atom on FMR are coupled to the chiral resonance.
+We thus refer to the polariton modes indicated by black and white triangles in Fig. \ref{fig:s21s12}(a) as Mie-coupled MChPs (MC-MChPs).
+In more detail, see Fig. S1 and Movie S1 in the Supplemental Material \cite{SM}.